YuNangoChen/YuNangoChen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently working in [Hanganu-Opatz Lab](http://www.opatzlab.com/).
-My primary aim is to investigate how the sensory entrainment of brain systems changes over neural development.
-Alongside this, I’m interested in  understanding the potentially important role of sensory processing during neonatal age for later cognitive maturation.
+My primary aim is to investigate how the sensory entrainment of brain systems develops in the lifespan.
+Alongside this, I’m interested in  understanding the potentially important role of neonatal sensory processing for subsequent cognitive maturation.
 I have published more than 10 papers on SCI journals mainly in the field of neuroscience (first-authored and co-authored)<a href='https://scholar.google.com/citations?user=1nyXPMYAAAAJ#d=gsc_md_hist&t=1721762807206&user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode #}}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.